 Black Diamond Equipment is a relative newcomer to the climbing rope game, putting its first cords into play just last year.
 This year, the brand continues to extend its offerings.

-The 9.4 Climbing Rope, released this spring, spans the gap between a daily working rope and specialized redpoint line.
+The 9.4 Climbing Rope, released in the spring of 2018, spans the gap between a daily working rope and specialized redpoint line.
 I tested the 9.4 Climbing Rope, the brand’s smallest-diameter single, for the past two months.